arustamov/serenity-junit-facebook-test-sample/README.md

 Results are going to be printed out to console

-HTML report will be available here - ./serenitybdd-facebook-demo/target/site/serenity/index.html
+HTML report will be generated in ./target/site/serenity/index.html